 Costa Rica is composed of seven provinces, shown in the map above, which in turn are divided into 81 cantons.
 These cantons are further divided into districts.
 But as a traveler, it’s most important to be familiar with the provinces (as a starting point):

-- Alajuela – Referred to as the Northern Highlands and is the home of Arenal Volcano.
+- Alajuela – Referred to as the Northern Highlands and is the home of Arenal Volcano, La Fortuna, and other destinations.

 - Cartago – The old capital and gateway to the Caribbean Coast.

 - Guanacaste – Includes the capital of Liberia, Playa Negra, Nicoya Peninsula and overall is a dry tropical forest region.

 - Heredia – The Northern Zone, which encompasses Sarapiqui.

-- Limón – This province runs along the Caribbean Coast and includes destinations such as Puerto Viejo.
+- Limón – This province runs along the Caribbean Coast and includes destinations such as Puerto Viejo, Cahuita, and other destinations.

 - Puntarenas – Includes some of the best beaches in the country (like Manuel Antonio), the Monteverde Cloud Forest and stretches from the Nicoya Peninsula to Panama.
 Find additional destinations like Uvita (for whale watching) and Montezuma (offering incredible waterfalls and beaches).

-- San José – The population epicenter and known as the Central Valley.
+- San José – The population epicenter, including the capital city of San Jose and known as the Central Valley.

 Explore the provinces above to become acquainted with specific towns, cities and points of interest that may interest you.
 We help you explore each of these areas in detail from the perspective of a traveler.
 Since we focus many of our itineraries on unique and special locations within Costa Rica, you might be surprised not find all of the major destinations covered in this section.
 In most cases, we have decided to omit these locations due to the over-development of the area.